 Torsion springs are the most important part of your residential or commercial garage door’s counterbalance system.
 This is the system that helps the motor effortlessly raise a door that weighs hundreds of pounds so easily!
 If a torsion spring breaks, it can’t store the energy required to help raise and lower your door.
 The result is a load of unnecessary stress on your motor, which can quickly become a safety hazard.

-If you need garage door torsion spring replacement in Denton, Providence Village, Argyle, Lake Dallas, Krum, or Corinth, TX, Denton Overhead Garage Door will handle the job.
+If you need garage door torsion spring replacement in Denton, Providence Village, Argyle, Lake Dallas, Krum, or Corinth, TX, Denton Overhead Door & Garage Door Repair will handle the job.
 We know the importance of torsion springs on your door’s counterbalance system and will go above and beyond to make sure they’re installed and properly wound.

 Signs of a Broken or Damaged Torsion Spring